Khushal020/FooDo/README.md

 2. Install nodejs

       a.
-Install nodejs from  https://nodejs.org/en/.
+Install nodejs from  https://nodejs.org/en/

 ### To run the frontend code,

-  a.
-Go to the frontend directory.
+1. Go to the frontend directory

-  b.
-Run the command "npm install".
+2. Run the command "npm install".
 It will install dependencies.
-It will build the node_modules folder.
+It will build the node_modules folder

-  c.
-Then run the command "npm start".
-It will run on localhost and you would be able to see the staff management page in the web browser.
+3. Then run the command "npm start".
+It will run on localhost and you would be able to see the staff management page in the web browser

-4. to build the projection ready build.
+4. to build the projection ready build

     a.
 Run command "npm run build"

 ### To run the backend code,
 1. Clone the git repo